Our Anxiety 101 section gives you an overview of anxiety, anxiety disorder, its symptoms, causes, and what is required to overcome it.

 You can demonstrate this by slowing down your actions.
 You’ll see that when you slow down your actions, every action you take is preceded by thoughts about it and a decision to deliberately act in a certain manner.

-Thoughts and decisions precede willful actions every time even though those thoughts might be subconscious, automatic, or habituated!
+Thoughts and decisions precede willful actions even though those thoughts might be subconscious, automatic, or habituated!